The hack is back: Democrat alleges 'sophisticated' effort to infiltrate his congressional campaign

 In one instance, an email that purported to be from the candidate asked an assistant to transfer hundreds of thousands of dollars to another account.
 It was so convincing, Keirstead said, that his assistant called the bank, but was unable to complete the transfer without Keirstead.

-Robert Johnston, the expert who first investigated the 2016 election hack on the Democratic National Committee and now the CEO of Adlumin, has not reviewed Keirstead's hack, but told NBC News that the spear-phishing and brute-force attacks follow a pattern used by Russian military intelligence.
-The efforts to steal money, however, are more commonly seen with criminal attacks.
+Robert Johnston, the expert who first investigated the 2016 election hack on the Democratic National Committee and now the CEO of Adlumin, a cybersecurity firm, has not reviewed Keirstead's hack, but told NBC News that the spear-phishing and brute-force attacks follow a pattern used by Russian military intelligence.
+The efforts to steal money, however, are more commonly seen in criminal attacks.

-Sophisticated criminals seeking financial gain would start with mimicry emails, not spear-phising and brute-force attacks, Johnston said, and he noted that Sen. Claire McCaskill, D-Mo., was the victim of cyber attacks around the same time by Russian hackers.
+Sophisticated criminals seeking financial gain would start with mimicry emails, not spear-phishing and brute-force attacks, Johnston said, and he noted that Sen. Claire McCaskill, D-Mo., was the victim of cyberattacks around the same time by Russian hackers.

-Microsoft said they'd detected and helped block attempts to hack three Congressional campaigns, too, declining to detail which.
+Microsoft said they'd detected and helped block attempts to hack three congressional campaigns, too, declining to detail which ones.
 The president has downplayed Russian interference in his effort to discredit the special counsel’s investigation into ties between Russia and the Trump campaign.